arijitdas123student/agri-ai-v2/README.md

 You are welcome to contribue to the above following improvements that will greatly help the project and moreover the community! :)
 Please make sure to open a [PR](https://github.com/arijitdas123student/agri-ai-v2/pulls)/[file](https://github.com/arijitdas123student/agri-ai-v2/issues) an issue with your ideas if you wsih to add something more to this Open-Source project.

-## Credits
-This project is based on the popular [edge-impulse-balena-cam](https://github.com/edgeimpulse/balena-cam-tinyml) repository and we are thankful to the all the contributors of the project.

 ## Additional Information